Welcome! to the Summer crew: Dr. Jonathan Hunt, Bailey Strecker, Cheyenne CJ Hornback, Anna Gregory, Caleb Astley, Omar Amayem, and Will Nightengale.

 June 1, 2018

-Welcome back to the Summer Crew…Austin LaGrow (OUHSC Medical Student), Parth Patel (Oklahoma School for Science and Math), Daniel Astley (University of Central Oklahoma), Caleb Astley (Deer Creek/Francis Tuttle), and Anna Gregory (Teacher at U.S. Grant High School).
+Welcome back to the Summer Crew…Austin LaGrow (OUHSC Medical Student), Parth Patel (Oklahoma School for Science and Math), Daniel Astley (Oklahoma Christian University), Caleb Astley (Deer Creek/Francis Tuttle), and Anna Gregory (Teacher at U.S. Grant High School).

 April 29, 2018